stdev321/socket_io_chat/README.md

 npm start
 ``````
 ### Simulation/Running
-Open frontend in atleast two seprate windows to test the full functionality of the app
+- Open frontend in atleast two seprate windows to test the full functionality of the app
-to simulate the input disabled logic closed all the browser windows except one
+- To simulate the input disabled logic closed all the browser windows except one
-To simulate the connection/re-connection/error logic close the running websocket server
+- To simulate the connection/re-connection/error logic close the running websocket server
-To simulate the message-flooding(for performance test) navigate to the backend folder & run following command:
+- To simulate the message-flooding(for performance test) navigate to the backend folder & run following command:
     (first uncomment the setinterval function)
 ```
 node client.js
 ```